Short overview of the asylum procedure

 Independent

-To register an international protection application, potential applicants have to approach a PDMM to register their application.
-If the PDMM cannot register the application itself, it instructs the applicant to report to a different province (“satellite city”) within 15 days, where he or she is required to reside and to register the application.
-Transportation costs are not covered but PMM refers people in need to NGOs such as SGDD-ASAM for assistance.
-Practice is not standardised and persons are often refused registration by the PDMM without being referred to another PDMM.
+To register an international protection application, potential applicants must approach a PDMM to register their application.
+If the PDMM cannot register the application itself, it instructs the applicant to report to a different province within 15 days, where he or she is required to reside and to register the application.
+Transportation costs are not covered but PMM refers people in need to NGOs for assistance.
+Practice is not standardised, and persons are often refused registration by the PDMM without being referred to another PDMM.

-An international protection applicant has the right to remain on the territory throughout the asylum procedure, although a derogation applies on grounds of “public safety”, “public health” and “membership of a terrorist or criminal organisation”.
-The Constitutional Court issued a pilot judgment in the case of Y.T. in 2018, launching the pilot procedure to examine whether requests for interim measures it has received stem from a structural problem to protection from refoulement and, if so, what measures can be taken.
-The Court published its decision in July 2019.[1]
-In its decision, the Court states that the application of Articles 53(3) and 54 of LFIP should be revised and that appeals against deportation should have suspensive effect especially where deportation could create severe human rights violations.
+An international protection applicant has the right to remain on the territory throughout the asylum procedure, although derogations apply on grounds of “public safety”, “public health” and “membership of a terrorist or criminal organisation”.
+The Constitutional Court issued a pilot judgment in the case of Y.T. in 2018, launching the pilot procedure to examine whether requests for interim measures it had received stemmed from a structural problem to protection from refoulement and, if so, what measures could be taken.
+In its decision, published in July 2019[2] the Court stated that the application of Articles 53(3) and 54 of LFIP should be revised and that appeals against deportation should have suspensive effect especially where deportation could create severe human rights violations.
 The Court gave the governmental authorities one year to make the necessary legal changes or it would examine all applications filed requesting an interim measure to stop deportations in substance.
-The authorities adopted the legal amendment in December 2019.[2]
-The authorities obey the ruling and now appeals often stop deportations, so rights to prevent refoulement have been strengthened.
-However, there have been concerns that this had a knock-on effect of increasing ‘voluntary returns’ (see section on Removal and refoulement).
-In 2021, an increase was reported in the Court’s decisions to reject objections to deportation decisions.
+The authorities adopted the legal amendment in December 2019.[3]
+If the authorities respect the ruling and appeals now often have a suspensive effect meaning that rights to prevent refoulement have been strengthened, there have been concerns that this had a knock-on effect of increasing ‘voluntary returns’ (see section on Removal and refoulement).
 Stakeholders noted more cases where the Court did not give an injunction, but the ECtHR did.
-The Court reportedly gives more importance to concrete documents that prove that the applicant is in danger with the applicant’s story considered less as evidence.[3]
+The Court reportedly gives more importance to concrete documents that prove that the applicant is in danger with the applicant’s story considered less as evidence.[4]
+In the absence of concrete evidence, the Court almost always decides to reject objections to deportation decisions.

-Under the LFIP, the PDMM shall aim to issue a first instance decision in 6 months in the regular procedure.
+Under the LFIP, the PDMM shall aim to issue a first instance decision within 6 months in the regular procedure.
 This time limit is not binding and may be extended if deemed necessary.
+In practice, the procedure might take years[5].
 Under the accelerated procedure, the personal interview has to be conducted within 3 days of the date of application and a decision must be issued within 5 days of the interview, thus reaching 8 days in total.

 [4] Information provided by a stakeholder, May 2022.